-My current writing examines how social reformers have re-imagined and reworked rules that shape our urban landscapes, in their efforts to make cities more equitable, sustainable, and democratic.
+My recent work examines how social reformers re-imagine and rework the rules and legal forms that shape our urban landscapes, in their efforts to make cities more equitable, sustainable, and democratic.

 - Distinguished Graduate Student Paper Award, ASA Sociology of Law Section (2016)